halamkam/jh-errors/kubespawner/temp/notes.md

 ### **What's next?**

-1. Change the way the errors are thrown and what message is displayed for end user in the `Image Not Found` and `Unavailable Resources` and `Non-existent regular PVC` error cases (right now the end message is very scuffed as the exception is being wrapped I believe twice with the sort of same information).
+1. Refine the error messages that are displayed for the end user (add the administrator contact mail for example...)
 2. Properly test all the implemented errors and their handling and document the tests in the `Tests` section of the notes.
 Also, document any encountered bugs in the `Known Bugs` section and how the bug was fixed.
-3. Refine the error messages that are displayed for the end user (add the administrator contact mail for example...)
-4. Based on the Word document, add more steps to this section of **What's next?** (Storage-related errors?, AI calls?, ...)
+3. Based on the Word document, add more steps to this section of **What's next?** (Storage-related errors?, AI calls?, ...)

 Try to set `start_timeout` in `jupyterhub_config.py` to let's say 60 seconds to see if it kills the spawn after that time (for `Unavailable Resources` error). - this works as expected